commercelayer/dashboard-apps/README.md

 You need a local Node.js (version 20+) environment and some React knowledge to customize the app code.

-1. Creating a new repository from [this template](https://github.com/new?template_owner=commercelayer&template_name=dashboard-apps) (if you want to contribute you can start from a fork instead).
+1. Create a new repository from [this template](https://github.com/new?template_owner=commercelayer&template_name=dashboard-apps) (if you want to contribute you can start from a fork instead).

 2. Clone the newly created repository like so: